GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 5. ASP.net Core connects to SQL Linux container , this also can connect to Azure SQL DB.
 SQL Linux container use Azure Storage Account to save data.

 ----------------------------------------------------------
-# Deploy Azure Kubernetes using Terraform - IaC
+# Deploying Azure Kubernetes Service using Terraform using Azure DevOps - IaC

 High Level Architecture Diagram: (To Follow)